Things to know about credit card minimum payments

 Does paying the minimum hurt my credit score?

-If you’re only making the minimum payment for a long period of time, that interest can add up and make it harder to pay off your balance.
-If this results in you eventually being unable to make a minimum payment, then that can likely hurt your score.
+If you’re only making the minimum payment for a long period of time, interest can add up and make it harder to pay off your balance.
+If this results in you eventually being unable to make a minimum payment, that can likely hurt your score.
 Paying just the minimum in itself, however, will not negatively affect your score.

 Credit card minimum payment FAQs